 - Establish one across-the-board intervention, supported by strong or moderate evidence, for any LEA designated for additional action. - Use the results of an LEA-level needs assessment to differentiate additional actions to best match the context, needs, and assets of the students, schools, and LEAs involved.
-States can create a continuum of evidence-based actions from which the best fit is selected. - Invest in rigorous implementation and impact evaluations of these additional actions to build the evidence base for how to improve persistently low-performing schools and build the capacity of their LEAs.
+States can create a continuum of evidencebased actions from which the best fit is selected. - Invest in rigorous implementation and impact evaluations of these additional actions to build the evidence base for how to improve persistently low-performing schools and build the capacity of their LEAs.

-Only one state described a strong plan to intervene and invest heavily in building the capacity of LEAs with large concentrations of identified schools to use evidence and continuous improvement to more effectively and rapidly help their schools improve.8
+Three states described strong plans to intervene and invest heavily in building the capacity of LEAs with large concentrations of identified schools to use evidence and continuous improvement to more effectively and rapidly help their schools improve.